What is Frustration of Purpose Under California Law?

 The leading treatise on California real estate law, Miller & Starr, explains that, “in some cases, when the lease specifies and restricts the use of the premises to a specific purpose, the tenant may be given the right to terminate the lease under the doctrine of “commercial frustration” if it cannot use the premises for that purpose.”
 Commercial frustration, 10 Cal.
 Real Est. § 34:166 (4th ed.) (citing Industrial Development & Land Co. v.
 Goldschmidt (1992) 56 Cal.
 App.
 507, 509–510).

 As it relates to the Coronavirus pandemic, tenants may be wise to argue that a complete governmental shutdown that impacted their industry was not reasonably foreseeable.
 A tenant may also need to show that the value of the landlord’s provision of the leased space has been totally or nearly totally destroyed by the governmental prohibition on the operation of their business.
 Articles in the National Law Review and elsewhere on this legal doctrine of frustration of purpose reflect how the pandemic has impacted many industries.
+Even The Gap’s legal team has used this argument.
 Related doctrines include impossibility of performance, impracticability of performance and force majeure.